sybrew/the-seo-framework/readme.txt

 **A better admin experience:**

 * This plugin now uses your chosen admin color scheme, subtly.
-You can see it being used as highlights and tooltips.
+You can see it being used as highlights and for tooltips.
 * About tooltips, they've been completely rewritten:
 	* They now look for boundaries, so they won't fall off the page or bound box.
 They can also face down when needed.
 	* They try to center themselves based on your initial pointer position.